 What happens after a carotid artery duplex scan?

-You do not need any special care after a carotid artery duplex scan.
+You don't need any special care after a carotid artery duplex scan.
 You may go back

 to your usual diet and activities unless your doctor tells you otherwise.